Intervention/image/README.md

 * Image::rotate - Rotate image by a given value
 * Image::flip - Mirror image horizontally or vertically
 * Image::text - Write text in current image
-* Image::fill - Fill image with given color at position x,y
+* Image::fill - Fill image with given color or image at position x,y
 * Image::rectangle - Draw rectangle in current image starting at point 1 and ending at point 2
 * Image::line - Draw a line in current image starting at point 1 and ending at point 2
 * Image::ellipse - Draw an ellipse centered at given coordinates